nchavez1/classes/class-01/README.md

     * MDN is authoritative documentation for JavaScript

 For problem solving, stackoverflow becomes critically important, and you should look at rankings before you read.
-For example...
+For example, in Python...

 * If you search for "remove an element from a python array"
     * Top item -- reworded request from python documentation: "how to remove an element from a list in Python"